Demand for skilled staff

 Therefore, an academic team at NECEN/Leiden University (Koster Lab) and at CNB-CSIC (Carazo Lab), together with industrial partner Thermo Fischer (formerly FEI) started an initiative to organize an in-depth cryo-EM school with an estimated duration of 6 months.

 The ultimate aim of the final curriculum is to become full independent practitioner in the single particle analysis (SPA) cryo-EM workflow, from sample preparation and data collection to reconstruction and molecular modelling.
 The target groups will be able to achieve full proficiency in cryo-EM workflows, become independent researchers on cryo-EM in structural biology or run cryo-electron microscopy facilities.
 At the beginning 2017 we will pilot the first part of the curriculum to reach the level of independent proficiency of cryo-EM worflows.

-An extensive 9-week pilot will be organized at NECEN in Leiden (The Netherlands), with support from CNB-CSIC, for which we have five (5) open seats.
-The participants will be the first to receive this unique intensive full hands-on course into SPA.
-This 9-week programm will train participants to the level of independent practitioners in the single particle analysis (SPA) cryo-EM workflow.
-We are searching for highly motivated candidates at PhD level that are capable of giving extensive feedback to the course.
+An extensive 9-week pilot was organized at NECEN in Leiden (The Netherlands), with support from CNB-CSIC, for which we have five (5) open seats.
+The participants were the first to receive this unique intensive full hands-on course into SPA.
+This 9-week programm trained participants to the level of independent practitioners in the single particle analysis (SPA) cryo-EM workflow.

 Pilot course program

-The pilot will take 9 weeks, full time, with a longer break in between.
-The precise planning will be updated in due time.
+The pilot will took 9 weeks, full time, with a longer break in between.

 Week 1 (16 Jan - 20 Jan) - Introduction and Sample Preparation